eRates information can be found by clicking here.

 Ratepayers who believe an inappropriate valuation and/or land use has been attributed to their property are required to lodge a formal objection within 60 days of receipt of the first quarterly Rates and Valuation Notice.
 This is in accordance with the Valuation of Land Act (1971).

-Objection forms for Residential, Non-Residential and/or Land Use are available from the Council’s Customer Service Centre by phoning 8203 7203 or by email at firstname.lastname@example.org.
+Objection forms for Residential, Non-Residential and/or Land Use are available from the State Government website www.sa.gov.au/topics/planning-and-property/owning-a-property/objecting-to-a-property-valuation, via email at LSGObjections@sa.gov.au or by phoning the State Valuation Office on 1300 653 345.

 Please note, objecting to a valuation and/or land use does not change the date for payment of council rates.
 Rates must be paid in full by the due date as shown on the Rates and Valuation Notice.
-Council will review all valid objections and advise the ratepayer in writing once assessed.
+The State Valuation Office will review all valid objections and advise the ratepayer in writing once assessed.
 Changes to the rates payable arising from an objection will be refunded (or charged) separately once the objection has been finalised.

 Independent Review of Valuation

-Ratepayers who feel dissatisfied with the outcome of the Objection can apply for a Valuer General Panel Valuer to review the Council valuation.
-If a ratepayer is still dissatisfied with the valuation after the further review, the ratepayer may apply to the South Australian Civil & Administrative Tribunal (SACAT).
+Ratepayers who feel dissatisfied with the outcome of the Objection can apply for a Valuer-General Panel Valuer to review the valuation.
+If a ratepayer is still dissatisfied with the valuation after the further review, the ratepayer may apply to the South Australian Civil and Administrative Tribunal (SACAT).
 This is required to be completed within 21 days from the day on which the ratepayer receives notice of the Objection decision.
 Please note that statutory fees apply for undertaking the review.

-The Local Government Act 1999 provides that Council must vary a Valuation if the Panel Valuer determines a valuation change by more than 10 per cent (above or below Council’s valuation).
+The Local Government Act 1999 provides that a Valuation must be amended if the Panel Valuer determines a valuation change by more than 10 per cent (above or below the valuation).
 Should such variation result in a reduction by more than 10 per cent, the fee will be refunded.

 Natural Resources Management Levy